Run for HELP, HEALTH and FUN

 UAE-based Wendelin Lauxen, holder of Guinness World Record for 'Fastest time to complete a marathon on each of the 7 continents', ran across the United Arab Emirates 575 km in 12 days.

-Wendelin Lauxen participated in 7EmiratesRun to support the Al Jalila Foundation.
+Wendelin Lauxen run and organized the 7EmiratesRun to support the Al Jalila Foundation.
 Together with his team, Clemens Kastner (Germany), Servee Palmans (Netherlands), Aida Othman (New Zealand), Deirdre O'Leary (Canada), Ekhman Mahmud (Malaysia), Doris Matlok (Australia), they ran in 11 days, 537 kilometers, about the 7 Emirates over the finish line in Downtown Dubai on the UAE National Day.

 Wendelin Lauxen started the 7EmiratesRun Supports to Al Jalila Foundation and led a full- distance team of UAE -based runners, Aida Othman (New Zealand), Sheikh Mansoor Ali (India), Servee Palmans (Netherlands, Humayun Aslam (Pakistan), Marlon Elaurza (Philippines), Ekhman Mahmud (Malaysia) over the 7 Emirates over a distance of 575 km in 12 days and about the finish line of the German International School Sharjah to Dubai Festival City Centre.